najikadri/ezoJS/README.md

 ##document
 Read  [ezoJS GitBook](http://najikadri.gitbooks.io/ezojs/) from the website. or read the document from the [summary page](SUMMARY..md) in Github
+##Beta Release Features
+ The first **beta version** of ezoJS will be released once all features listed below are added.

+ Read the wiki for more information about the beta verison features.

+- [ ] Execute and code php in ezoJS
+- [ ] Table creation by eDom
+- [ ] Save pages and nodes locally by eData
+- [ ] More ezoJS node manipulation and animation
+- [ ] eSQL : Store data in local storage like SQL

 ## Contribute
  Bugs or issues found in ezoJS is in the main ezo.js file under ***@bug*** or ***@issue***.